haziqj/iprior/README.md

 library(devtools)
 ```

-Then, run the following code to install R/iprior and load the `iprior` library.
+Then, run the following code to install and attach the `iprior` package.

 ```{r iprior_install, eval=FALSE}
 install_github("haziqjamil/iprior")